DigiKrafting/ue_plugin_blender/README.md

 # UE Blender Importer

-Unreal Engine Editor Plugin for processing meshes/data imported from Blender.
-Designed to work with the blender addon https://github.com/DigiKrafting/blender_addon_ue which creates the "blender_addon_ue_data.json" needed for this plugin to activate.
+Unreal Engine Editor Plugin for processing FBX's imported from Blender.
+Designed to work with the blender addon https://github.com/DigiKrafting/blender_addon_ue which creates a "{fbx_file_name}.bjd" needed for this plugin to activate.

+This plugin utilises the standard built in FBX import by using "UFbxFactory" as a child class so essentially it's only passing options from the ".bjd" file and assigning textures to materials.

-\* WIP - ALPHA
+\* WIP - ALPHA (All the hard stuff is figured out now :) Just need to expose/make more options available)

 # Features

+- Automagically imports fbx's.
+(Wish I wrote this sooner)
-- Assigns textures to materials
+- Assigns textures to materials.
+(All those hours of drag/drop and assigning nodes)

 # Roadmap

-- Automatically process imported fbx's with options set from Blender.
+- Implement more options for import.
 - Submit to Marketplace once stable and well tested.

 # Required Unreal Version